 In order to reduce the risk of personal injury in a bike accident, it is important to take some basic safety precautions.
 Here are 4 safety tips to help keep you safe on the road.

 Safety Tips For Bike Riding

 1. Wear A Helmet – This is one of the most obvious and easiest ways to help keep you safe on the road.
 However, it is surprising how many people don’t wear a helmet when they bike.
 If you want to avoid a call to a bicycle accident attorney, it is a good idea to strap a helmet on.

 2. Use Bike Lights – A bicycle is significantly smaller than a car or any other type of vehicle.
 This makes them much more difficult to identify on the road.
 In order to avoid an accident, riders should always use bike lights and reflectors, particularly in dark or low-visibility road conditions.

 3. Use Your Hand Signals – Car drivers cannot always predict your movements.
 It is important to communicate with other drivers on the road by making strong eye contact and using your hand signals to show which way you are planning on moving.

 4. Don’t Bike and Text – When you are operating any type of vehicle, it is very important to keep your eyes on the road and avoid distractions.
 You can’t do this if you are trying to text while you are biking

 Even if you take all of the necessary safety precautions, it is not always possible to avoid every accident.
-In the unfortunate circumstance of an accident, contact a bicycle accident lawyer for immediate assistance.
+In the unfortunate circumstance of an accident, contact a personal injury attorney in Colorado or Arizona for immediate assistance.